 Beeswild’s Mission is “to advance the understanding of and preservation of the honeybee as a vital resource in our ecosystem and food web, through public education, advocacy, support for beekeepers, and the keeping of urban and suburban beehives”.

-Beeswild is a social movement whose goal is to support and re-establish the world’s dwindling honeybee and native bee populations in one corner of the world at a time, starting in Cape Coral, Southwest Florida.
+Beeswild.com is a social movement whose goal is to support and re-establish the world’s dwindling honeybee and native bee populations in one corner of the world at a time, starting in Cape Coral, SW Florida.
 We do this by saving and resettling bees in urban and suburban locations using sustainable beekeeping practices, going organic wherever possible.

-To share the “bounty of the bee” we work with local beekeepers to bring raw 100% Southflorida Honey to the public, and, with a focus on public education we will further grow the public awareness of the importance of bees to our planet.
+To share the “bounty of the bee” we work to bring raw 100% SW Florida Honey to the public, and, with a focus on public education, we will further grow the public awareness of the importance of bees to our planet.

 Healthy properties of honey

 - honey improves blood composition